 Register for AccessAbility Services

-Registering with AccessAbility Services at Swinburne is a two-step process:
+Registering with AccessAbility Services at Swinburne is a three-step process:

 - Register with AccessAbility Services and we'll contact you to make an appointment.

 Step 1: Check to see if you’re eligible

 To be eligible for AccessAbility Services, you must meet the following guidelines:

 - be an enrolled student at Swinburne in a higher education, vocational education, Swinburne Online, Open Universities Australia, apprenticeship, distance education or short course

 - have deferred or paid the applicable fees for your course

 - a disability (temporary or permanent, constant or occasional) arising from an impairment, mental health or medical condition as defined by the Disability Discrimination Act 1992 (Cth) s 4(1):